Services

 -

-In Early Intervention (EI), a speech-language pathologist provides specialized support for infants and toddlers, typically from birth to age three, who face challenges with communication.
-Unlike traditional clinic-based therapy, EI works within the child's natural environment (such as their home or daycare) to build foundational skills through play which serve as the building blocks for first words and social interaction.
+Early Intervention (EI) speech therapy provides specialized support for infants and toddlers, typically from birth to age three, who face challenges with communication.
+Unlike traditional clinic-based therapy, EI works within the child's natural environment to build foundational skills through play which serve as the building blocks for first words and social interaction.

 -